-• Board Policies BP 2345 Crime Awareness and Campus Safety: Under the direction of the Superintendent/President's designee, the Hartnell Community College District shall establish, implement, and maintain an effective Crime Awareness and Campus Safety program.
-The program must comply with applicable sections of the Education and Penal Codes and all requirements of the Crime Awareness and Campus Safety Act of 1990.
+Any such program must comply with applicable sections of the Education and Penal Codes and all requirements of the Crime Awareness and Campus Safety Act of 1990.

-The Superintendent/President has established procedures for the implementation of this policy.
-These procedures are located in the Office of the Vice President for Administrative Services.
+The superintendent/president has established procedures for the implementation of this policy, e.g., AP 3500..
+These procedures also are located in the Office of the Vice President for Administrative Services.